-- Partners in Problem Materials, Bulky Waste Streams, and Emerging Materials - Partners in Large-Scale Waste Diversion, Processing, and Recycling - Partners in Reuse, Retail, and Upcycling
+- Partners in Large-Scale Waste Diversion, Processing, and Recycling - Partners in Reuse, Retail, and Upcycling - Partners in Research, Education, and Creative Fields

 As with this RFI, the County will use the responses to those RFIs to issue formal Requests for Proposals targeting the most promising Respondents, processes, and technologies.
 Depending on the responses to all of the RFIs and the apparent market-ready potential of the proposed technologies and operations, the RFPs for these other RFIs are expected to be issued in late 2025.